How to Choose a Safe Sunscreen for Your Family

 While most sunscreens can feel heavy, Anthelios Ultra-fluid Face Sunscreen offers a lightweight texture, ideal for everyday SPF protection.
 Protect your skin from everyday sun damage by including the sun blocking power of the Anthelios Mineral Tinted Ultra-Fluid Lotion for sensitive skin in your beauty routine.

 For sun protection specifically formulated for children, we recommend using Anthelios Dermo-Kids Lotion SPF 50 .
 Tested under pediatric control, this non-greasy, easy-glide formula provides a fuss-free application for face and body.

-Anthelios is a safe sunscreen option for anyone suffering from sensitive skin or atopic dermatitis (TR recommendation: this could also simply be eczema).
+Anthelios is a safe sunscreen option for anyone suffering from sensitive skin or eczema.

 Recommended by over 25,000 dermatologists worldwide, La Roche-Posay offers highly effective products that can be tolerated by even sensitive skin to improve the quality of life of anyone with skin concerns, from acne to aging, and to help spread the word on sun safety through high quality sunscreen and skin cancer awareness messaging.